Ground Pangolin

 • The other name for the Ground pangolin is Temminck's pangolin, named after Coenraad Jacob Temminck, the Dutch zoologist.

-• A pangolin is the only mammal that has scales, which make up around 20% of their body weight and are made of keratin, the same substance as human hair and nails, rhino horn, and lion claws.
+• The scales of a pangolin make up around 20% of its body weight and are made of keratin, the same substance as human hair and nails, rhino horn, and lion claws.

 • Pangolins eat ants and termites with their long sticky tongues - up to 70 million in a year.
 They do not have teeth and so they eat small stones to aid their digestion.
 Pangolins can close their nostrils and ears when they eat, in order to keep insects out.